 - were registered as eligible for free school meals

 - had been looked after for 6 months or longer

-From April 2012, Pupil premium funding was extended to children eligible for free school meals at any point in the past 6 years.
-For the 2018 to 2019 financial year, funding for the pupil premium is:
+From April 2012, Pupil Premium funding was extended to children eligible for free school meals at any point in the past 6 years.
+Funding for the pupil premium is:

 Schools will receive:

 - £2,300 per pupil who:

 - has been looked after for 1 day or more